About "The Magic Mile"

 The speedway, which opened in 1990 and hosts two NASCAR Sprint Cup Series events each year, is located about one hour north of Boston in Loudon, N.H.
 According to the latest census numbers, the population within 200 miles of the speedway is more than 18 million people.
 The venue is easily accessible via Interstate highways from all metro areas in the northeastern United States and eastern Canada.

-Located on approximately 1,200 acres, the multi-use complex is the largest sports facility in New England and features a 1.058-mile oval speedway, with a total capacity for 105,491 spectators, and a 1.6-mile road course.
+Located on approximately 1,200 acres, the multi-use complex is the largest sports facility in New England and features a 1.058-mile oval speedway, with a seating capacity of 88,000, and a 1.6-mile road course.

 The speedway hosts the only NASCAR Sprint Cup Series, NASCAR Nationwide Series and NASCAR Camping World Truck Series events held in the six-state New England region.
 Both NASCAR Sprint Cup Series races regularly sell out and exceed the NFL Super Bowl in attendance.